 I take dimethyl fumarate.
 Can it make it harder for me to get pregnant?

 It is not known if dimethyl fumarate can make it harder to get pregnant.
 Animal studies did not find an effect on female fertility.

 Does taking dimethyl fumarate increase the chance for miscarriage?

+Based on the studies reviewed, it is not known if dimethyl fumarate increases the chance for behavior or learning issues.
 In animal studies of dimethyl fumarate there was no difference in the learning or behavior performance of exposed animals compared to non-exposed animals.

-There are no studies looking at possible risks to a pregnancy when the father takes dimethyl fumarate.
-In animal studies at low and moderate doses, there was no impact in male fertility.
-However at very high doses in male rats, there was a decrease in sperm motility after the drug was given.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet on paternal exposures at https://mothertobaby.org/fact-sheets/paternal-exposurespregnancy/pdf/.
+Studies have not been done to see if dimethyl fumarate could affect male fertility or increase the chance of birth defects in humans.
+In animal studies at low and moderate doses, there was no impact on male fertility.
+At very high doses in male rats, there was a decrease in sperm motility (the sperm’s ability to move) after the drug was given.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet on paternal exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 MotherToBaby is currently conducting studies looking at multiple sclerosis and psoriasis and the medications used to treat these conditions in pregnancy.
 If you would like to learn more or participate, please call 1-877-311-8972 or visit https://mothertobaby.org/join-a-study-form/.